The Open Door Blog

 Get The Open Door blog posts sent directly to your inbox.

-This year’s festive season is upon us.
-Although public health restrictions mean we’ll have to curb some of our usual holiday activities, it’s still a time to celebrate.
-As the year draws to a close, all of us here at Tarion want to wish you and your families a happy and healthy holiday.
+This year’s festive season is upon us and as the year draws to a close, all of us here at Tarion want to wish you and your families a happy and healthy holiday.

 As our staff will also be taking a break to be with their families, we wanted to share our holiday hours and steps you can take in the event of a home warranty emergency.
 Also, due to COVID-19 restrictions, we are accepting phone messages and emails only.